Pcfilho/Pcfilho/README.md

 ## 👋 Hello there, my name is Paulo César.

-👨‍💻 I'm studying to become a Fullstack dev and is a big pleasure to always learn more<br>
+👨‍💻 I'm studying to become a Fullstack dev and is a big pleasure to always learn more!<br>
 💻 Currently I'm studying at the Universidade de Fortaleza, CE ( UNIFOR ). <br>
-🔁 Currently working as a trainee in mobile development with Kotlin. <br>
-🔁 And React Native. <br>
+🔁 Currently working as a trainee in mobile development with Kotlin And React Native. <br>

  <div>